-Modern Slavery Act Statement for the year ended 31 December 2016.
+Modern Slavery Act Statement for the year ended 31st December 2018.

-High Seat Holdings Limited and its subsidiaries (together “HSL” or the “Group”) are committed to taking all appropriate actions to support the abolition of modern slavery and human trafficking.
-In doing so, we have developed a series of steps to mitigate the risks of modern slavery within our operations and supply chain.
+The Group is committed to taking all appropriate actions to support the abolition of modern slavery.
+We will not tolerate any form of slavery, forced labour or human trafficking.
+We continue to take steps to implement controls and refine business processes which can mitigate the risks of modern slavery within the Group’s operations and supply chain.

 Overview of the Group

 During 2018 HSL celebrated its Golden Jubilee.
 Over our 50-year history, the Group’s trading subsidiaries have manufactured and sold specialised furniture ranges, which are ergonomically designed to offer support and a personalised fit for customers.
 We improve the lives of our customers by providing products which enhance comfort and posture, and make sitting and standing easier.
 We design and hand-make the large majority of these products in-house as well as working with a small number of carefully selected partners.
 We sell only directly to consumers through a network of 59 retail stores across the UK and a national home consultation operation.